vrontier/eoddata/README.md

 ## API Key

+In order to use the EODData API, you will need to register yourself as a user.
+You can choose between a free tier and a paid subscription.
+Please check [their website](https://eoddata.com/products/default.aspx) for more information.
 Once you have registered yourself as a user, you will find your API key in your account area.
 You can use it to authenticate your requests.

 The client will look for your API key in the environment variable `EODDATA_API_KEY` and terminate if not set.